JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 Public school districts will benefit from a little competition.
 But most importantly, more families will have more choices for their children.

 ### (9) There should be more public charter schools.
-Charter schools need to be funded the same as the traditional public school districts.
-Currently WA's public charter schools are funded at a lower amount than the traditional public charter schools.
+Public charter schools need to be funded at the same level as the traditional public school districts.
+Currently WA's public charter schools are funded at a lower amount than the traditional public school districts.
 Charter schools are not allowed to run local school levies nor school bonds.